rei/balsa/README.md

     // `.enable()` and `.disable()`
     enable: true,

-    // Logging prefix that will be prepended to each log message.
+    // Logging prefix that will be prepended to each log message, e.g., [myApp]
     prefix: undefined,

-    // Define available logging levels, beginning with the most-severe
-    levels: [
-        'error',
-        'warning',
-        'info',
-        'debug'
-    ],

-    // Define aliases for logging levels, alias:level, e.g.,
-    // `log.err()` -> `log.error()`
-    aliases: {
-        err:    'error',
-        warn:   'warning',
-        log:    'info'
-    },

     // Define default logging level.
-If undefined, all levels will be logged.
+If 'all', all levels will be logged.
+May be
-    // May be changed post-instantiation with `.setMaxLevel()`.
-Relays may
+    // changed post-instantiation with `.maxLevel()`.
+Relays may override this
-    // override this value in their own configuration.
+    // value in their own configuration.
-    maxLevel: undefined,
+    maxLevel: 'all',

-    // Define default message format.
+    // Define the message format.
+Relays may override this value in their own
+    // configuration.
     messageFormat: '{{timestamp}} {{prefix}} {{message}}',

     // Add an initial set of relays.
 Can be added post-instantiation with